-After an initial summer internship, current interns, attending school locally, have the option of continuing their internship on a part-time basis during the academic semesters.
-Current interns, who live locally, may also elect to return for a minimum of 2 weeks during the winter break.
+After an initial summer internship, current interns attending school locally have the option of continuing their internship on a part-time basis during the academic semesters.
+Current interns may also elect to return for a minimum of 2 weeks during the winter break.

 Summer interns are responsible for arranging their own transportation to the D.C. area, as well as locating and funding their own housing.
 While ONI does not officially endorse any particular housing company, as a courtesy we provide information on area dormitories and rental companies used by previous interns.

 ONI is located in suburban Maryland, just outside of D.C.
-Our compound features the convenience of free parking, short-distance walking from an area metro station, and shuttle-bus transportation between our compound and the Metro.
+Our campus features the convenience of free parking, short-distance walking from an area metro station, and shuttle-bus transportation between our campus and the Metro.
 As government employees, you will be eligible for participation in the Mass Transit Benefit Program, which enables you to receive a subsidy for the use of public transportation during work-related travel.

 All interns must receive security clearances at the interim or final top secret level with access to sensitive compartmented information (TS/SCI).
 Since holding that clearance is a special responsibility, you will be required to pass a drug screening test and complete a comprehensive history form that documents your foreign travel, educational background and employment history, among other areas.